lourdesrosano/sgRNA_library_characterization/README.md

 - **Config file:**
   - Input directory
-    Before running the pipeline, file `config/config.yaml` needs to be adapted to contain the **full paths to the inputs and outputs** for the intended analysis (provided in the first section `input_output`).
+    Before running the pipeline, file [config/config.yaml](config/config.yaml) needs to be adapted to contain the **full paths to the inputs and outputs** for the intended analysis (provided in the first section `input_output`).
   - Resource information
     In addition to the input and output paths, further resource information must be provided in the section `data_resources`, namely, the reference genome file and the gencode gene annotation file.

 - **Library map:**
 File must be provided in the config file (`library_map`), and corresponds to a list of the library ids to be analyzed (one row per library id).
 The library map must contain a column with the header `library_id`.
 This ID will be used to name files and identify the library throughout the pipeline.
-See `config/library_map.tsv` for a template of the required format for the library map.
+See file [config/library_map.tsv](config/library_map.tsv) for a template of the required format for the library map.

 - **TCGA sample map:**
 File must be provided in the config file (`tcga_samples`), and corresponds to a list of the TCGA sample ids to be analyzed (one row per sample id).
 The sample map must contain a column with the header `sample`.
 These IDs will be used to retrieve gene expression data from the TCGA-BRCA dataset.
-See `config/tcga_sample_map.tsv` for a template of the required format for the TCGA sample map.
+See file [config/tcga_sample_map.tsv](config/tcga_sample_map.tsv) for a template of the required format for the TCGA sample map.